RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice: Proposed Systematization

 \subsection{RDF Stream Definitions}

 We start by defining a universal, abstract RDF stream that will serve as a common denominator for further discussion:

-\begin{definition} An \textbf{RDF stream} is an ordered, potentially infinite sequence of RDF stream elements. \end{definition} This definition by itself cannot be used in practice, as it does not specify what are the RDF stream elements.
-Thus, we specialize this definition further:
+\begin{Definition} An \textbf{RDF stream} is an ordered, potentially infinite sequence of RDF stream elements. \end{Definition} The manner in which the sequence is ordered is not specified on purpose, as this depends on the use case.
+Often, the order will be defined by time, but a stream does not have to be time-dependent (in fact, many methods do not consider time at all -- see Section~\ref{sec:literature}).
+This definition also does not specify what exactly are the RDF stream elements, as this is left to the further definitions that are based on it.
+Thus, we specialize the definition to specify this:

-\begin{definition} A \textbf{grouped RDF stream} is an RDF stream whose elements are either RDF graphs or RDF datasets. \end{definition}
+\begin{Definition} A \textbf{grouped RDF stream} is an RDF stream whose elements are either RDF graphs or RDF datasets. \end{Definition}

-\begin{definition} A \textbf{flat RDF stream} is an RDF stream whose elements are statements (either RDF triples or RDF quads). \end{definition} Grouped and flat RDF streams are still abstract, however, they correspond to an important distinction between streams of groups of statements and streams of statements.
-With this, we can define the concrete types of RDF streams:
+\begin{Definition} A \textbf{flat RDF stream} is an RDF stream whose elements are statements (either RDF triples or RDF quads). \end{Definition} Grouped and flat RDF streams are still abstract, in the sense that their definitions are not concretized enough for practical implementation.
+However, they correspond to an important distinction between streams of groups of statements and streams of individual statements.
+With this, we can define the concrete types of RDF streams which can be used in practice:

-\begin{definition} An \textbf{RDF graph stream} is a grouped RDF stream whose elements are unnamed (default) RDF graphs. \end{definition} In other words, an element of an RDF graph stream is a set of triples.
+\begin{Definition} An \textbf{RDF graph stream} is a grouped RDF stream whose elements are unnamed (default) RDF graphs. \end{Definition} In other words, an element of an RDF graph stream is a set of triples.
 This is a commonly used formulation that can be further specialized:

-\begin{definition} An \textbf{RDF subject graph stream} is an RDF graph stream in which every element contains an IRI node (called the subject node) that uniquely identifies the graph in the stream.
-Every other node in the graph can be reached by traversing triples, starting from the subject node. \end{definition} RDF subject graph streams or similar formulations were proposed to handle timestamped RDF streams (TA-RDF~\cite{rodriguez2009semantic} and Stream Containers~\cite{schraudner2022stream}).
+\begin{Definition} An \textbf{RDF subject graph stream} is an RDF graph stream in which every element contains an IRI node (called the subject node) that uniquely identifies the graph in the stream.
+Every other node in the graph can be reached by traversing triples, starting from the subject node. \end{Definition} RDF subject graph streams or similar formulations were proposed to handle timestamped RDF streams (TA-RDF~\cite{rodriguez2009semantic} and Stream Containers~\cite{schraudner2022stream}).
 ERI~\cite{fernandez2014efficient} uses a similar formulation for subject-molecules, but its subject IRIs are unique only within one block.
 The proposed definition is slightly broader than the timestamped models, while still being useful -- the advantage is that the element can be identified by an IRI, without using RDF datasets.
 The rest of the element can be discovered with what can be intuitively thought of as RDF graph connectivity.

 We can then move on to streams of RDF datasets: